Treatments and Services

 • Concussion Program

 Our program brings together some of the nation’s top experts on concussions and brain injuries to keep young athletes safe and healthy.
 Because of this expertise, we can evaluate, diagnose and manage any level of injury to your child’s brain.
-Dr. Samuel Browd directs the program, which includes experts from Harborview Medical Center, UW Medicine and Seattle Children’s.
-Learn more.
+Learn more about our Concussion Program.

-Seattle Children’s has the largest craniosynostosis program in the United States.
-Our neurosurgeons work as a team with craniofacial surgeons and other experts to treat children when a seam connecting their skull bones closes too soon.
-We are one of a few centers in the country to offer endoscopic repair of some types of craniosynostosis, a minimally invasive procedureLearn more.
+Our neurosurgeons work as a team with craniofacial surgeons and other experts to treat children with conditions that affect the bones of the face and skull.
+These include craniosynostosis, when a seam connecting the skull bones closes too soon.
+Our Craniofacial Center is among the few centers in the country to offer repair of some types of craniosynostosis, a .

 • Fetal Care and Treatment Center

-Seattle Children’s excels at treating brain and spinal cord conditions that are present at birth, such as spina bifida and hydrocephalus.
+Seattle Children’s excels at treating brain and spinal cord conditions that are present at birth, such as myelomeningocele (spina bifida) and hydrocephalus.
 Our Fetal Care and Treatment Center works with families to diagnose disorders during pregnancy and prepare for the care their babies will need after birth.
 We help coordinate care for you during your pregnancy and for your child after birth.
-Learn more.
+Learn more about our Fetal Care and Treatment Center.

 • Inflammatory Brain Disorders Clinic